CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

 This returns a :class:`~citrine.informatics.predictor_evaluation_result.ResponseMetrics` object.
 This object contains all metrics that were computed for the ``response_key``.
-These metrics can be listed using ``list(response_metrics)``, and the value associated with a specific metric can be accessed by the metric itself, e.g. ``response_metrics[RMSE()]`` to retrieve the root-mean squared error.
+These metrics can be listed using ``list(response_metrics)``, and the value associated with a specific metric can be accessed by the metric itself, e.g., ``response_metrics[RMSE()]`` to retrieve the root-mean squared error.

 With the exception of predicted vs. actual data, all metric values are returned as a :class:`~citrine.informatics.predictor_evaluation_result.RealMetricValue`.
 This object defines properties ``mean`` and ``standard_error``.
 The latter optionally returns a float if the evaluation was configured with enough trials allow ``standard_error`` to be computed.
 (A :class:`~citrine.informatics.predictor_evaluator.CrossValidationEvaluator` requires at least 3 trials to compute ``standard_error``.)

-Predicted vs. actual data (e.g. ``response_metrics[PVA()]``) is returned as a list of predicted vs. actual data points.
+Predicted vs. actual data (``response_metrics[PVA()]``) is returned as a list of predicted vs. actual data points.
 Each data point defines properties ``uuid``, ``identifiers``, ``trial``, ``fold``, ``predicted`` and ``actual``:

  -  ``uuid`` and ``identifiers`` allow you to link a predicted vs. actual data point to the corresponding row in the :ref:`Predictor <predictors>`'s :ref:`Data Source <data-sources>`.
  -  ``trial`` and ``fold`` return the each respective index during the evaluation.
  -  The form of ``predicted`` and ``actual`` data depends on whether the response is numeric or categorical.
     For numeric responses, ``predicted`` and ``actual`` return a :class:`~citrine.informatics.predictor_evaluation_result.RealMetricValue` which reports mean and standard error associated the data point.
-    For categorical responses, class probabilities are returned as a mapping from each class name (as a string) to the its relative frequency (as a float).
+    For categorical responses, class probabilities are returned as a mapping from each class name (as a string) to its relative frequency (as a float).

 Example
 -------